foundriesio/docs/source/tutorials/working-with-tags/creating-targets.rst

     host:~$ git status
     host:~$ git add shellhttpd/docker-compose.yml
-    host:~$ git commit -m "This is the TEST 02" host:~$ git push
+    host:~$ git commit -m "Update msg"
+    host:~$ git push

 Go to https://app.foundries.io, select your Factory and click on :guilabel:`Targets`:

-The latest Target named :guilabel:`containers-devel` should be the CI job you just created.
+The latest Target named :guilabel:`containers-devel` should be the CI job you created.

 Wait until it finishes and change your application again.